KTapson/kristen-website/content/english/studies.md

 Lozano’s notes often model her ethical commitments without moralizing or imposing them on others.
 For example, notes such as “all weapons are boomerangs” and “don’t hit back without love” indicate Lozano’s rejection of intentional violence in all of its forms.
 Humor is a tool she uses to diffuse the imposition of end-directed controls and to disrupt normative modes of perception surrounding mundane everyday experiences with an earnest grappling that emerges, counterintuitively, through the artifice of her project setups.

 My project takes Lozano's   Notes that appear in Private Book __ and -- her reimagining of human form.

-thinking experiment in a way that is inflected by French philosophy of science (particularly Cavailles and Ruyer) - bringing the non-intuitive into contact with the human senses”

 Wants to have other ways of assessing the human body: